Canadian Cadet Organizations

-The Canadian Cadet Organizations, marketed under the name of Cadets Canada, are a youth program known as the Royal Canadian Sea Cadets, Royal Canadian Army Cadets, and Royal Canadian Air Cadets.
-The program is sponsored by and funded by the Department of National Defence and through support from the civilian Navy League, the Army Cadet League and the Air Cadet League, as well as local community sponsors that include service organizations and parent sponsoring groups supervised by the Leagues.
+The Canadian Cadet Organizations, marketed under the name of Cadets Canada, is a youth program known as the Royal Canadian Sea Cadets, Royal Canadian Army Cadets, and Royal Canadian Air Cadets.
+The program is sponsored by and funded by a partnership between the Department of National Defence and the civilian Navy League, the Army Cadet League and the Air Cadet League, as well as local community sponsors that include service organizations and parent sponsoring groups supervised by the Leagues.

 Overview

 Cadet corps and squadrons exist in communities large and small from coast to coast to coast.
 Cadets are not members of the Canadian Armed Forces, nor is the program a prerequisite for military service.
-Adult leadership is provided primarily by the Cadet Organization Administration and Training Service.
-Members of the Cadet Instructors Cadre Branch are managed by Primary Reserve and retired members of all branches and trades, as well as civilian instructors and volunteers who have gone through a thorough screening process.
+Adult leadership is provided primarily by the Cadet Organization Administration and Training Service, most of whom are members of the Cadet Instructors Cadre Branch.
+Members of the Regular Force and Primary Reserve can volunteer to instruct, while there are also civilian instructors and volunteers who have gone through a thorough screening process.

-The aim of the program is to: "Develop in youth the attributes of good citizenship and leadership; promote physical fitness; and stimulate the interest of youth in the sea, land, and air activities of the Canadian Forces."
+The aim of the program is to "Develop in youth the attributes of good citizenship and leadership; promote physical fitness; and stimulate the interest of youth in the sea, land, and air activities of the Canadian Forces."

-All elements of the CCO are under the command of the Commander, Cadets and Junior Canadian Rangers (CJCR).
+All elements of the CCO are under the command of the Commander of the National Cadets and Junior Canadian Rangers Support Group (Ntl CJCR Sp Gp or CJCR).